defenseunicorns/uds-common/README.md

 ### publish.yaml

-This task file includes a single task `package` which publishes zarf package(s) located at the base of the repository.
+This task file includes two tasks:

+- `package`: which publishes a zarf package.
 Inputs for this task:

+  - `PATH`: the path to the directory in which to look for the package.
+Defaults to `.`
   - `FLAVOR`: the flavor of the zarf package to publish, defaults to `upstream`.
+  - `ARCHITECTURE`: the architecture of the zarf package to publish, defaults to `${UDS_ARCH}`
   - `TARGET_REPO`: the target OCI repository to publish the zarf package to (without the `oci://` scheme) - this defaults to `ghcr.io/defenseunicorns/packages/uds`.
   - `VERSION`: the version of the zarf package to publish with no default.
 This should typically be version controlled by something like release-please.

+  The package will be matched based on the pattern `${PATH}/zarf-package-*-${ARCHITECTURE}-${VERSION}.tar.zst` and published to `oci://${TARGET_REPO}`

+- `test-bundle`: which publishes a UDS bundle.
+Inputs for this task:

+  - `PATH`: the path to the directory in which to look for the package.
+Defaults to `bundle`
+  - `VERSION`: the version of the bundle to publish with no default.
+This should typically be version controlled by something like release-please.
+  - `ARCHITECTURE`: the architecture of the bundle to publish, defaults to `${UDS_ARCH}`
+  - `TARGET_REPO`: the target OCI repository to publish the bundle (without the `oci://` scheme) - this defaults to `ghcr.io/defenseunicorns/packages/uds`.

+  The bundle will be matched based on the pattern `${PATH}/uds-bundle-*-${ARCHITECTURE}-${VERSION}.tar.zst` and published to `oci://${TARGET_REPO}`

 Note that this task will publish both `arm64` and `amd64` architectures, with the exception of the `registry1` flavor which will skip the `arm64` publish.